Kristina01111000/Drws_site/README.md

 - add monthly total for all 4 elements
 - add weekly totals for each week
 - check to see if 'one topic' word can be removed from the lesson content, or change it to lesson

--  make all first letters of lesson titles capitalized Still Check:
+Still Check:

 -  peepso  for email issue